cshandley-uk/firefox-css_use-multiple-userchrome-files/README.md

 # firefox-css_use-multiple-userchrome-files
 Firefox chrome CSS to easily allow using multiple userChrome.css files.
-This makes it much easier to update individual userChrome.css files up-to-date.
+This makes it much easier to keep individual userChrome.css files up-to-date.

 ## Installation
-Copy `chrome/userChrome.css` and the example `chrome/tab-busy-circle-spinning` into your Firefox profile folder:
+Copy the `chrome/userChrome.css` file and the example `chrome/tab-busy-circle-spinning` folder into your Firefox profile folder:
 * Start Firefox.
 * Open the address `about:profiles` .
 * If there is more than one profile then use the one labelled as `This is the profile in use`.